 Font and Colors

 The identity of the oldest university in the United States contains iconic elements that reflect the history of its origin.
 But sports symbols are more modern and have nothing to do with legendary images.
-It is dominated by the bulldog, which appeared thanks to the sports department of Yale Bulldogs.
+It is dominated by the bulldog, which appeared thanks to the sports department of the Yale Bulldogs.
 The last logo was nicknamed Y-Dog.

 The original typeface is called Yale.
 It was designed by Matthew Carter, an art professor, using the oldest typeface, De Aetna.
 Its author is Francesco Griffo, who created the typeface back in 1495.
 In 2014, the university completely overhauled its typography, and Carter & Cone introduced an updated set of Yale fonts in the OpenType standard.
 This format has replaced the outdated PostScript Type 1.
 Now, the family of university typefaces consists of almost 30 variants.